platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 ## Structure

 All models start with a purpose.
-That is the number one Good Modeling Practise advice put forward: know the purpose of the model.
+That has since long bin the number one Good Modeling Practise advice put forward: know the purpose of the model.
 It doesn't hurt to know about your domain, either.
-Speak to experts, develop a conceptual model, only then start formalizing your model in math or in software [e.g. @Wang2023;@Grimm2006].
+Speak to experts, develop a conceptual model, only then start formalizing your model in math or in software [e.g. @Wang2023;Romanowvska2013;@Grimm2006].

-Socio-environmental modeling software can be created by a single person; in fact, it often is in student projects or individual programming sprints<<!-- find reference -->.
+Socio-environmental modeling software can be created by a single person; in fact, it often is in studend or postdoc projects or individual programming sprints [@Hettrick2022].
 But even if only one person ever looks at her own code and applies it for simulations, she will have to have a development plan, will have to understand what she did in the past, she will have to retrace the steps that led her to the current state of the software, she will have to have backups.
-She will have to have verifiable codes.
-All the software should be covered by tests.
+She would like to ensure that code changes do not break previous work, and does that by testing the model after every update.

 If the model is to be used to produce scientific results subject to peer review, the single person will have to ensure replicability of results, will have to subject it to review (thus make it readable), and document it.
 To record the reviewer feedback and answer to it, there should be a platform to file the individual concerns and address them.